DataDrivenEcologicalSynthesis/VirtualBiogeography/Project_Questions.md

 * Which species are we surveying for the purposes of this project?
   - Only fish?
 What about marine plants?
 Invertebrates?
 Only the characters with speaking roles?
-  -Maybe we can limit to animals only?
+  - Maybe we can limit to animals only?
 I'm not sure, but I think some of the plant species in the film were imaginary or generic